South Carolina General Assembly

 Be it enacted by the General Assembly of the State of South Carolina:

-Section 5-31-60.
-(A) Notwithstanding another provision of law, a county, municipality, or other political subdivision of the State may not adopt, enforce, or maintain an ordinance, resolution, regulation, or rule that prohibits or unreasonably restricts the drilling, servicing, repair, installation, operation, or maintenance of a private water well on agricultural or residential property consisting of one-half acre or more.
+(B) Notwithstanding another provision of law, a political subdivision may not adopt, enforce, or maintain an ordinance, resolution, regulation, or rule that prohibits or unreasonably restricts the drilling, servicing, repair, installation, operation, or maintenance of a private water well located on and serving either agricultural or single-family residential property consisting of one-half acre or more.

 SECTION 2.
 This act takes effect upon approval by the Governor.